Tips For Hiring Software Development

 Documentation is important

 The source code for your software needs to be clear and readable by other developers.
-Today's programmers use version control system that track every change.
-The version control system tracks the code changed and the reason why it changed.
+Today's programmers use version control systems that track every change.
+The version control system tracks the code changes and the reason why it changed.
 Git and Subversion are two popular version control systems.

 Software should have clear documentation that explains how the application works and how the data is structured.
 Data should be exportable into one or more common formats so it isn’t “stuck” when the time comes to migrate to a new solution years down the road.